yourfavoritedev/Engineering-Manager-Gameplan/README.md

 - Led Sprint Planning and Scrum Ceremonies.
 - Observed Europa Grooming and shadowed Vinoj.
 - Had informative 1:1s with Luna teammates.
-- Created my own Eisenhower Matrix and prioritized my tasks accordingly for the current sprint.
+- :memo: **Exercise**: Created my own Eisenhower Matrix and prioritized my tasks accordingly for the current sprint.
 This exercise was enlightening.
 I naturally am inclined to feeling like everything is Urgent and Important, but this helped me get a better of sense of my unique role and what tasks I should do to best help my team.
 Learning how to delegate is a skill I will continue to build on.
-    > Delegating tasks is one of the most efficient ways to manage your workload and give your team the opportunity to expand their skill set.
+    > "Delegating tasks is one of the most efficient ways to manage your workload and give your team the opportunity to expand their skill set."
 - This board currently lives in Asana, I will try to maintain it every sprint, making adjustments where needed.
 Tasks like Weekly 1:1s with teammates will always be in the Do section.
 <img style="margin-top:10px; width:100%; max-width:1000px;" src="personal-eisenhower-matrix.png" alt="personal-eisenhower-matrix"/>
+- Shreyas Doshi introduces the <strong>Radical Delegation Framework</strong> to help prioritize work that must be done, how to best empower your team, avoid burnout and make a major impact.
+It is a variation and supplement to the Eisenhower Matrix, but it <strong>moreso emphasizes coaching and identifying the compatible opportunities to grow your teammates through proper delegation contracts.</strong> The framework involves 4 quadrants that align with the following principles:
+    - Focus deeply yourself - If something has high impact and only you can do it > Do it then share your discoveries.
+    - Setup the essential foundation - If something has low impact and only you can do it > Do it then coach a team member as they do it.
+    - Delegate to most suitable person - If something has high impact and many people can do it > Delegate and monitor actively.
+    - Delegate and forget - If something has low impact and many people can do it > Delegate but clarify that you are always available to help.
+- Shreyas encourages leaders to embrace <strong>Placebo Productivtity</strong> by completing the tedious tasks 2-3 days before diving into our scheduled deep work.
+This will give us the dopamine of knocking out the lower-hanging fruit and give us the Flow to work on more impactful tasks.
+- :bulb: **Tip**: Managers may too often be concerned with ROI and making small incremental wins to improve productivity.
+This can manfiest as people or teams whom are always busy but don't necessarily make a major impact.
+Instead, we should be focused on minimizing our Opportunity Costs to create long-term value.
+In short, that means to realize the cost of not doing something that has high impact and significant long-term implications.
+We could instead be focusing on that right now.
+With an Opportunity Costs mindset we move with actual intent.
+    > "Your goal should not be to get a positive ROI on your time.
+Your goal should be to minimize Opportunity Costs.
+ROI thinking favors quick wins Opportunity Cost thinking favors big wins.
+Opportunity Cost thinking requires you to focus on the highest impact things you could possibly work on and then make those things happen." - Shreyas Doshi

 ---